X

 The Phillies snagged Painter with the No. 13 pick back in the 2021 MLB Draft, and the big righty has dazzled almost every time he has pitched.
 He had huge numbers right after the draft in 2021 and in 2022, looking ready to skyrocket through the system to the MLB.
 However, he didn't pitch at all in the minors in 2023 or 2024 due to Tommy John surgery and his following recovery.

 After such a long layoff, the Phillies sent him to the Arizona Fall League to get some work, and he was impressive there as well, earning the AFL’s Pitcher of the Year Award.
-In 15 2/3 innings in the AFL, he had a 2.30 ERA, a 0.89 WHIP, and a .189 batting average against.
+In 15 2/3 IP in the AFL, he had a 2.30 ERA, a 0.89 WHIP, and a .189 batting average against.
 He piled up 18 strikeouts and only issued four walks, showing elite control and premium punchout potential.

 He was given a two-inning cameo in spring training and sent to continue his build-up in Single-A with Clearwater.
 He has looked sharp throughout his three starts.
 He has allowed just two runs in three outings, but both runners scored after he left the game in his first start.

-Based on everything we have seen from Painter, he will make an impact when he arrives in Philadelphia, but the question is when to expect him in the majors?
+Based on everything we have seen from Painter, he will make an impact when he arrives in Philadelphia, but the question is when to expect him in the majors.
 Even after the layoff, he's only 22 years old, so the Phillies can afford to take their time and get him back to full strength with plenty of strong years ahead of him.

-Even though he has never pitched above Double-A, the Phillies are already planning for his arrival in the MLB.
+Even though he has never pitched above Double-A, the Phillies are already planning for his arrival in MLB.
 Earlier this season, Phillies GM Dave Dombrowski said Painter could arrive in the majors "July-ish."
 Dombrowski was also very clear that the plan is to use Painter as a starting pitcher and not out of the bullpen.

 After the All-Star break, Painter could make a few exciting showcase starts, but it depends on his recovery and how many innings he logs if he'll be able to stick around throughout the stretch run and possibly the playoffs.
 If there's any way you can stash him, he'll be worth it when he gets to the majors.
 However, since that's still a few months away, it depends on your league settings and roster construction whether he's worth holding for so long.